rafacgama/bittensor-subnet-rafael/README.md

 - Miner: `neurons/miner/py`
 - Validator: `template/validator/forward.py`

+---

+## Wallets

 As of the time of this writing, nearly 72,000 blocks have been mined.
 Below are the Miner and Validator wallets.

----

-## Wallets

-Results after +-70,000 blocks mined and validated:

 **Miner**
 ```